Lane Kenworthy, The Good Society

 Same-sex marriage is legal everywhere in America, due to the Supreme Court’s 2015 Obergefell v.
 Hodges decision.
 This is in some respects a stunning development.
-In 1996, the federal government had passed the “Defense of Marriage Act” stipulating that marriage must be between a man and a woman.6 A number of states also passed prohibitions of same-sex marriage in the 1990s and 2000s via referendum or legislation.
+In 1996, the federal government had passed the “Defense of Marriage Act” stipulating that marriage must be between a man and a woman.5 A number of states also passed prohibitions of same-sex marriage in the 1990s and 2000s via referendum or legislation.

 The tide began to turn in 2004 when Massachusetts’ state supreme court ruled the Defense of Marriage Act unconstitutional and legalized same-sex marriage in the state.
 In 2012, Maine, Maryland, and Washington legalized same-sex marriage via popular referendums, and in the next two years courts in six other states declared bans on same-sex marriage to be unconstitutional.
 The Supreme Court’s Obergefell decision forbids states from banning same-sex marriage or refusing to recognize same-sex marriages in other states.
 Figure 4 shows how recent is this shift, and how rapidly it occurred.

 The legal change paralleled a shift in public opinion about same-sex marriage.
 As figure 5 shows, the share of Americans who think same-sex marriage should be legal has jumped from around 10% in the late 1980s to 67%.

-As of mid-2020, 29 of the world’s 190-plus nations have legalized same-sex marriage.7 The Netherlands was the first to do so, in 2001.
-Among the rich longstanding-democratic countries, only Italy, Japan, South Korea, and Switzerland haven’t.
+As of mid-2023, 34 of the world’s 190-plus nations have legalized same-sex marriage.6 The Netherlands was the first to do so, in 2001.
+Among the rich longstanding-democratic countries, only Italy, Japan, and South Korea haven’t.